sn-lab/MouseGoggles/README.md

 	make -j
 	sudo ./fbcp-ili9341
 	```
-	* note 1: when you are asked if you want to continue installing, answer yes
+	* note 1: Depending on which circular display you're using, the `cmake ..` line may have to be customized.
+If you're using a circular display with the GC9307 driver (e.g. TT108RGN10A), then the default `cmake ..` line is appropriate.
+If the display uses the 		ST7789V2 driver (e.g., TT108RRN13A), the line should be changed to `cmake -DST7789V2 ..`.
+And if you're using a display with the GC9A01 driver (e.g., waveshare 240x240), use `cmake -DGC9A01 ..`.
- 	* note 2: a new driver chip has been spotted in some newer circular displays!
-If after finishing installation and [operating the system](https://github.com/sn-lab/mouseVRheadset#operating-the-system) step 1 you notice the display colors are inverted or not fully working, shut down the display driver (step 5 of operating the system) and reinstall it, replacing the single line `cd mouseVRheadset/fbcp-ili9341` with `cd mouseVRheadset/fbcp-st7789`
+ 	* note 2: when you are asked if you want to continue installing, answer yes.

 This installation has been verified using the following software versions:
 * flatpak: 1.14.1-4